Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/barangaroo-city-aus/index_divya_barangaroo.md

 **Precinct Revitalization**.
 Precinct revitalization through multi-use space for commercial, recreational, and public uses.
 It was originally a bustling industrial area which became an unused container terminal over the years.
 Then, in 2006, The NSW Government set an intent for the area to become usable and cater to art/culture, sustainability, retail/commercial, and residential areas.
 The space was revamped to fulfill many different flavors.

 **Improved Transport**.
-The precinct being availabe by public transport is also strengthened with close bus routes, ferry routes, and train stations.
+The precinct's accessibliity with public transport is also strengthened with close bus routes, ferry routes, and train stations.
 The location encourages cycling and shared commuting options.
 The new Sydney Metro Barangaroo Station is set to open in 2024 with bike parking, kiss and ride services, an underground rapid transit station, and taxi facilities.
 It will service existing residential areas along with connections to the northern Sydney CBD.

 ## Open Questions
 <!-- Identify 1-3 open question(s).
 What is uncertain, unclear, or still unresolved about this project?
 These can be 50 words or less. -->